brunopostle/homemaker-addon/docs/reference.rst

 Repeat
 ~~~~~~

-A row of evenly spaced identical objects
+A row of evenly spaced identical objects.
+The gaps between these objects can be
+optionally defined by further *Grillage* or *Extrusion* elements, allowing
+recursive build-up of complex construction systems.

 Stair
 ~~~~~